AnggihP/TASK-W0/README.md

 I was late to be there, but I believe it's never too late to learn as long as there is a desire.

+I hope my brother, Lindo, will proud of me.

 [def]: assets/Anggih.jpeg

 ## My Links